Editorial Board

 Jan H.J.
 Hoeijmakers, Ph.D., Professor, Department of Cell Biology and Genetics, Erasmus University, Rotterdam, The Netherlands

-Dr. Steve Horvath is Professor, Human Genetics and Biostatistics David Geffen School of Medicine, at University of California.
+Prior to joining Altos, Steve Horvath was a Professor of Human Genetics and Biostatistics at the University of California, Los Angeles.
 Dr. Horvath's research lies at the intersection of aging research, epidemiology, chronic diseases, epigenetics, genetics, and systems biology.
 He works on all aspects of biomarker development with a particular focus on genomic biomarkers of aging.
 He developed several epigenetic clocks based on DNA methylation data.
 Salient features of this epigenetic clock include its high accuracy and its applicability to a broad spectrum of tissues and cell types.
 In epidemiological studies, Horvath co-authored the first articles demonstrating that epigenetic age predicts life-expectancy and is positively associated with obesity, HIV infection, Down syndrome, cognitive decline, Huntington's disease, early menopause, Werner syndrome.
 Using genome-wide association studies, his team identified the first genetic markers (SNPs) that exhibit genome-wide significant associations with epigenetic aging rates.
 Horvath developed widely used systems biologic approaches (notably weighted correlation network analysis, WGCNA) which lend themselves for integrating gene expression-, DNA methylation-, microRNA, genetic marker-, and complex phenotype data.

 Stephen P. Jackson, Ph.D., Professor, Head of Cancer Research UK Laboratories The Gurdon Institute, University of Cambridge, Cambridge, UK